|

 30 Minutes one-on-one with Jen Midkiff.
 All levels are welcome, from the barest beginner to the aspiring novice to the experienced scholar looking for tips and tricks.

-Dot Music Theory Workshop To Programming Grid
+Music Theory Workshop

 register (free!)